erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

 * ARQ(Automatic Repeat Request)
     *  If the sender does not receive an acknowledgment within a given period of time, the sender can assume the packet is lost and resend it.
-* Stop and Wait ARP
+* Stop and Wait ARQ
     * The sender to send a packet and wait for its acknowledgment from the receiver, then resend if timeout.
     * Typically the timeout value is a function of the estimated **round trip time (RTT)** of the connection.
     * one of the ways for improvement of this method is send at most N unacknowledged packets, which referred as window size.